pavuzu/technical-interview-questions/docs/Javascript.md

 ### How do you handle cross-origin requests (CORS) in JavaScript?

-**Handling Cross-Origin Requests (CORS) in JavaScript**:
-- Cross-Origin Resource Sharing (CORS) is a mechanism that allows resources (such as fonts, JavaScript, etc.) on a web page to be requested from another domain outside the domain from which the resource originated.
+Cross-Origin Resource Sharing (CORS) is a mechanism that allows resources (such as fonts, JavaScript, etc.) on a web page to be requested from another domain outside the domain from which the resource originated.

-- CORS is a security measure implemented by web browsers to prevent cross-origin requests unless the server explicitly allows them.
+CORS is a security measure implemented by web browsers to prevent cross-origin requests unless the server explicitly allows them.

 **Server-Side Configuration**:
 - CORS is primarily handled on the server-side by setting the appropriate response headers to allow or deny cross-origin requests.